-“It’s actually ‘espresso’, mate,” said Murchison to Walter Pinochet, owner operator of Dundee Builders.
+“It’s actually ‘espresso’, mate,” said Murchison to Dan Pinochet, owner-operator of Dundee Builders.

 “There’s no ‘x’ in it, you big simple dope!
 If you’re looking for the International Roast, try going to ALDI next time.
 We don’t sell Betoota Bitter here or have any brickie’s laptops, either!
 So don’t ask!”

-And with that, Pinochet shrugged and walked out of the cafe to a chorus of chortling chinless left-wing sympathisers.
+And with that, Pinochet shrugged and walked out of the cafe to a chorus of chortling office people.

-He spoke briefly to our reporters just down the road who was locked in a heated confrontation with a parking ranger and a sticky-beak cyclist.
+He spoke briefly to our reporters just down the road who was locked in a heated confrontation with a parking ranger.

-“Oi those blokes up the road in that Italian joint laughed at me because of how I ordered coffee,” said Murchison as he helped our reporter choke out the irate cyclist.
+“Oi those blokes up the road in that Italian joint laughed at me because of how I ordered coffee,” said Dan.

 “They’re such wankers but shit I’m tired.
 They told me to get some instant coffee, which I’d rather but I’m not about to buy a big tin of it just for one coffee,”